braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/ideas_and_strategies/b2b_data_models.md

 ### Using connected sources for accounts and opportunities

 Connected sources are data tables that are hosted by you in your own data warehouse and queried by Braze CDI segments.
-Unlike catalogs, instead of replicating your business objects (accounts and opportunities) in Braze, you're keeping them in your data warehouse and using your warehouse as the source of truth.
+Unlike catalogs, instead of duplicating your business objects (accounts and opportunities) in Braze, you'd be keeping them in your data warehouse and using your warehouse as the source of truth.

 To set up connected sources, refer to [Integrating connected sources]({{site.baseurl}}/user_guide/data_and_analytics/cloud_ingestion/connected_sources#integrating-connected-sources).